solangegueiros/rsk-tutorials/en/ethereum-devs/remix-and-metamask-with-rsk-testnet.md

 ## TestNet Faucet

-You can get some Testnet R-BTC at [faucet.testnet.rsk.co](https://faucet.testnet.rsk.co/).
+You can get some Testnet RBTC at [faucet.testnet.rsk.co](https://faucet.testnet.rsk.co/).

 Copy your address from Metamask